What biochemical blood test is normal? table. Normal cholesterol value in women

 Normal blood glucose levels:

-Normal values of total bilirubin: 3.4 - 17.1 μmol / l.
+Normal values of total bilirubin: 3.4 - 17.1 µmol/l.

-Direct bilirubin (conjugated bilirubin)
+Direct bilirubin (conjugated, bound bilirubin)

-Normal values of direct bilirubin: 0 - 7.9 µmol/L.
+Normal values of direct bilirubin: 0 - 7.9 µmol/l.

-Normal values of indirect bilirubin:< 19 мкмоль/л.
+Normal values for indirect bilirubin:< 19 мкмоль/л.

 AST (AST, aspartate aminotransferase)

-• Women - up to 31 U / l;
+• Women – up to 31 U/l;

-• Men - up to 37 U / l.
+• Men - up to 37 U/l.

 ALT (ALT, alanine aminotransferase)